sefaKscu/Ecology/README.md

 A simple ecology simulation

-This is a weekend project for practicing design patterns.
+This is a weekend project for practicing gameplay balance.

 Triangles represents units in the simulation.
 Water - Blue,